ilopezfr/Self-Driving-Car-Engineering/README.md

 - Train a classifier of the German Traffic Sign Dataset using CNNs.

 #### [P3 - Behavioral Cloning](CarND-P03-Behavioral-Cloning)
 - Using CNNs with Keras to clone driving behavior of a vehicle driving in the simulator.
+The project covers data collection strategies from the simulator, data preprocessing, and implementation of an end-to-end CNN that maps pixels from a single camera image directly to steering commands.

 #### [P4 - Advanced Lane Finding](CarND-P04-Advanced-Lane-Finding)
 - Detect lane boundaries and determine numerical estimation of lane curvature and vehicle position.
 Display this in a video output.
+The project covers how to perform camera calibration, color and gradient thresholds, as well as perspective transform and sliding windows to identify lane lines.

 #### [P5 - Vehicle Detection](CarND-P05-Vehicle-Detection)
 - Apply different image processing techinques and implement a sliding-window technique to search for vehicles in images, then detect and estimate the bounding boxes of vehicles in a video input.